Veluthil/Veluthil/README.md

 ### 🌒: About Me :
 - I'm a dedicated Python developer who enjoys expanding my knowledge and skills in this field every day.
 - I'm actively seeking job opportunities and freelance projects to further advance my expertise and contribute to exciting projects.
-- In my free time, I'm an avid cybersecurity enthusiast and enjoy challenging myself by participating in TryHackMe's capture the flag challenges.
+- In my free time, I'm an avid cybersecurity enthusiast and enjoy challenging myself by participating in TryHackMe's CTF challenges.
 - I'm also passionate about Japanese language and culture, which is one of my main interests and ongoing learning journeys.
 - As a lifelong learner, I'm always eager to acquire new knowledge and improve myself daily.
 - I have a background in veterinary medicine and enjoy combining my interests in animals and medicine whenever possible.